jamiejamiebobamie/Tweet-Generator-from-Markov-Models/readme.md

 The text cleaning process that happens before the Markov model is built does not clean the text for newline characters: '/n' which end up as their own tokens within the histogram.
 To create a better Markov model, newline characters should have been removed and punctuation should have been tokenized.
 Right now punctuation is part of the words they appear next to.
 So for example: "girl" and "girl!" are two different tokens.
 These two changes would have greatly improved the quality of the tweets and remain the focus of future efforts.

+## Note

+A Markov model is "a stochastic model used to model randomly changing systems."

 ![alt text](./public/imgs/icon_jar.png)